cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 secret.
 There are two basic steps in this scheme: (1) splitting a secret into multiple shares, and (2) combining shares to reveal the resulting secret.

-This secret sharing scheme works over any field F. In this specification, F is the scalar field of the prime-order group G.
+This secret sharing scheme works over any field `F`.
+In this specification, `F` is the scalar field of the prime-order group `G`.

 The procedure for splitting a secret into shares is as follows.